NonaNoni1315/data-analyst-shikha/README.md

 - *AWS CloudWatch* is used to monitor ETL jobs, S3 bucket usage, and error logs.
 These all metrics can be visualized in the created dashboard using AWS Cloud Watch.
 Cloud Watch (Monitor, Compare, Control, Metric, Logs for resource).
   <img width="468" alt="image" src="https://github.com/user-attachments/assets/9cfb2953-50a7-467e-bf1e-4089acbf241e" />

-- *CloudTrail* was used to track activities, with logs integrated into CloudWatch.Created the cloud trail with the name ‘reg-scdmStnd-dap-users-shikha’.
+- *CloudTrail* was used to track activities, with logs integrated into CloudWatch.Created the cloud trail with the name ‘reg-scdmStnd-dap-users-shikha'.

   <img width="468" alt="image" src="https://github.com/user-attachments/assets/16a1b8e6-f0c4-4a9c-a5e4-c31eb51eb89f" />